YargKlnc/Sql-Challenge/README.md

 **Data Modeling**

-All the CSV files inspected, an ERD-Entity Relationship Diagram of the tables been sketched.
+1. All the CSV files inspected, an ERD-Entity Relationship Diagram of the tables been sketched.
 QuickDBDLinks was used as a tool for ERD.

-All below downloaded from QuickDBD.
+2. All below downloaded from QuickDBD and added inside this folder.

 • ERD-ScrnShot.png